- Ester Mbathera

 In some cases, these children were as young as the age of 10.

-“It doesn’t ring in their head because the girl is according to their culture. matured enough.
+“It doesn’t ring in their head because the girl is according to their culture matured enough.
 She was not raped because he agreed to date her.
 Statutory rape does not exist in their cultures as far as a girl of that age who’s getting pregnant is concerned.
-So there needs to be some kind of education as to what statutory rape,” said Shiremo.
+So there needs to be some kind of education as to what statutory rape is,” said Shiremo.

 In Shiremo’s opinion, some blame should be put on colonial era missionaries and current laws that abolished the traditional marriage structures.
 He says that the introduction of legislation around child marriage and sex work failed to consider the need to educate people (including parents) about why certain practices are harmful.
 People in rural areas are especially uninformed.

 “We [modern society] are just doing the same thing that the missionaries and the colonial officials did.
 There is supposed to be sufficient education, and awareness campaigns first, to educate the people to tell them the benefits [of this legislation] and why this change is needed.
 I don’t think that that has been done.
 Maybe there is a lack of non-governmental organisations that really do that kind of work,” said Shiremo.

 Anitha Mayira is a trained psychologist who moved to Divundu in 2021 after her appointment as a coach for young people facing sexual abuse in the area.